dannagle/PacketSender/README.md

 ### Portable Mode

 Packet Sender has a "portable" mode.
 At launch, it will look for `packets.ini` and `ps_settings.ini` in its run-time directory.
+For the SSL server, it will look for `ps.key` and `ps.pem`.

 Windows users, this directory is the same place as the .exe.
-For Mac users, this run-time directory is at "PacketSender.app/Contents/MacOS".
-If INI files are found, it will use them instead of %APPDATA%" or "Library/Application Support".
+For Mac users, this run-time directory is at `PacketSender.app/Contents/MacOS`.
+If INI files are found, it will use them instead of `%APPDATA%` or `Library/Application Support`.

 ### IPv4 and IPv6 Support
 By default, Packet Sender's built-in servers are configured to support IPv4.
 If you wish to use IPv6, there is a toggle switch at the bottom right.
 Click to switch between IPv4 / IPv6.

 ![Packet Sender IP Mode Toggle](screenshots/ipv4_ipv6_toggle.png)